Mystic practises, and their outcome of common truths,

 Mystics are to be found within most religions.
 Although more prominent within pantheist religions such as Buddhism and Hinduism, they are also to be found within the monotheist religions of Christianity and Islam.
 To get an understanding of how religions both overlap and differ please read the article, “So what is God.”
 The two religious groupings, monotheism and pantheism, are explained there.

 3. PANTHEIST MYSTICISM

 The desire of mystics to be ‘enlightened’ can be driven by many factors.
 I would include examples such as our human sensing of mortality (each of us will die), and the need to understand our interrelationship with whatever underpins our existences.
 I am writing about that which is, unlike us, eternal, i.e. God or the so-called ‘Ground of Being’.
 There is no doubting that the inquisitive nature of humankind also plays a major role in motivating these mystics.
-Indeed, our inherent inquisitive nature raises a question that is discussed in another article on this website, “Life, the universe and everything.”
+Indeed, our underlying inquisitive nature raises a question that is discussed in another article on this website, “Life, the universe and everything.”
 It can be found there under the heading “Complexities of life on Earth” in that article.